Waldo Peirce: Personal life

 Peirce was married four times and had five children.

-His first marriage was to Dorothy Rice, an artist, aviatrix, and the first woman to receive a U.S. motorcycle license.
+His first marriage was to Dorothy Rice, an artist, aviator, and the first woman to receive a U.S. motorcycle license.
 Her father was Isaac Rice, a New York lawyer, professor of law, and the founding publisher of Forum Magazine.
 Dorothy studied sculpture and painting in the Art Students League, with instruction from Robert Henri, William Merritt Chase, John Sloan, and George Bellows.
 She met Peirce through a mutual friend, George Biddle, and wrote in her 1938 autobiography, Curiouser and Curiouser, "I inquired Waldo's height—he was six feet two.
 This seemed a dignified height.
 I told George to produce Waldo, which he did.
 We got married in Madrid, in a German Methodist Church, with the American vice-consul, who was a Filipino, to make it legal."
 Rice filed for divorce in 1917.
 She remarried and would go on to become a world-class bridge player with husband Hal Sims.
 Aside from being an artist, Dorothy Rice was a writer and published the mystery novel Fog, with Valentine Williams.
 She died in 1960 [in Cairo] while still working as an international political news correspondent.

 Ivy Troutman (1884–1979) was an actress who appeared "in at least 21 Broadway productions between 1902 and 1945," according to Wikipedia, many of them long-running hits, one of them, The Late George Apley, a satire on Boston high society co-written by George S. Kaufman and John P. Marquand, running through 384 shows.
 The two were married in 1920 and moved to Paris.
 According to her former paperboy, Jim Forest, Ivy became close friends with writer James Joyce during her time in Paris.
 "Perhaps the greatest treasure in her treasure-filled house was a copy of the first edition of Joyce's Ulysses..."

 Alzira Handforth Boehm was the granddaughter of Vienna-born August Abraham Boehm, the high-flying developer who built an 11-story skyscraper in the Manhattan Diamond District that was one of the first in the world.
-Known as 14 Maiden Lane or "The Diamond Exchange," it's still there.
+Known as 14 Maiden Lane or The Diamond Exchange, it still stands.
 She studied at the Art Students League in Manhattan and later studied in Paris.
 Dr. William Gallagher of Bangor, an expert on Waldo Peirce, writes in the Harvard Review that Alzira met Waldo "at a Matisse show in New York."
 In Paris she delivered the couple's twin boys, Michael and Mellen.
-They then had daughter Anna.
+They then had a daughter, Anna.
 Mellen Chamberlain Peirce is an active poet and playwright who lives in London.
 His wife is Gareth Peirce, the human rights activist attorney for the Birmingham Six and Gerry Conlon and the Guildford Four.
 Emma Thompson was nominated for an Oscar playing Gareth in the 1993 movie In The Name of the Father, with Daniel Day-Lewis also nominated for his role as Conlon.